 Different designs of profiling beds and mattress are available with a range of functions.
 It is recommended that professional advice is sought prior to purchasing and bed.

-- The position of the bed within the
+- the position of the bed within the room

 Equipment that can help with independent bed transfers includes:

-- Bed blocks positioned under the legs of a normal divan bed to raise it up;
+- bed blocks or raisers, positioned under the legs of a normal divan bed to raise it up

-- A leg lifter - a powered device that lifts / lowers the legs up level with the mattress;
+- an electric leg lifter - a powered device that lifts / lowers the legs up level with the mattress

 The heavier person may need a wider bed to enable them to turn safely.
 A wider bed will require carers to reach across a wider area.